 Suffering shad!
 I don’t even know if these animals are native to Denmark.
 Some sure look more like North American species, he thought in his ignorance.
-He caught another bear and struggled for a moment before gently pushing him away from a frightened guard.
+Catching another bear, he struggled for a moment before gently pushing it away from a frightened guard.

-Ulla flew overhead and carried guards to safety.
-She released them and whirled to spot a huge man with a bushy black beard and a face as tanned and rough as that of any outdoorsman.
+Ulla Påske flew overhead and carried guards to safety.
+After releasing them, she whirled to spot a huge man with a bushy black beard and a face as tanned and rough as that of any outdoorsman.